security-notes/infobyte-faraday-wiki/SSL.md

 proxy_redirect http:// $scheme://;
 ```

-***Note:*** For information on *how to generate self signed certificates* you can read [Apache's FAQ on how to do this](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=48203146).

-Even though we recommend the configurations by nginx explained above, we also support SSL through Apache.
+Even though we recommend the configurations by NGINX explained above, we also support SSL through Apache.

 ## Apache
 Place the Apache configuration file on the respective location.